CourtHive/tods-competition-factory/documentation/docs/concepts/draw-types.md

 ## Draw Types

-The convenience method `tournamentEngine.generateDrawDefinition()` generates the following draw types:
+The convenience method `engine.generateDrawDefinition()` generates the following draw types:

 - **AD_HOC** - An arbitrary number of matchUps may be added to an arbitrary number of rounds.
 - **COMPASS** - Includes up to 8 structures; ensures participants a minimum of 3 matchUps.